Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 The brains.

-The maths man.
+The mass man.

-The brains and the heart.
+and the heart.

 No wonder

-Tin Man and the scarecrow are going begging.
+Tin Man and the scarecrow are going begging

-This guy's got two of each.
+this guy's got two of each.

 We can two in cinemas now.

-All right, we got it again.
+All right, we got it.

 Thank you so much.